-Anatomy of a Honey Bee
+Anatomy Of A Honey Bee

 The mandibular glands are almost completely reduced in the drone.
 The front of the mouth is composed of a wide plate or labrum.
 A proboscis is formed by bringing together several lower mouth parts.
 The two maxillae and the median labium a movable flap) form the proboscis which is the tube used for feeding on nectar.
 When the proboscis is not in use, it is folded up under the head.

-For a more comprehensive well illustrated anatomy of honey bees I suggest you go here.
+For a more comprehensive well illustrated anatomy of Honey Bees I suggest you go here.

-© 1995-2011 Albert W. Needham
+© 2010-2017 Albert W. Needham